Kripa-Garg/ipl-analytics-dashboard/README.md

 ## 🔑 Key Finding

-Teams batting second win the majority of IPL matches — a consistent edge across venues and seasons.
+Teams batting second win the majority of IPL matchesBatting (2nd Win % 52.6%) — a consistent edge across venues and seasons.
 The dashboard tests whether this is driven by winning the toss (it isn't, largely) using a chi-square test of independence between toss decision and match outcome, with the result (χ², degrees of freedom, and p-value) shown directly in the app.

 ---